-Before moving to Columbia, spring break meant a week off school to hang around the house and catch up on projects.
+Before moving to Columbia, Missouri, spring break meant a week off school to hang around the house and catch up on projects.
 I soon learned this is not the case in the Midwest.
 In CoMo, it’s ‘hasta la vista, baby,’ and everybody gets outta dodge.
 Headed to prime vacation destinations like Florida and Mexico (the country, not the city in Missourah, population 11,543), people lay out the big bucks.
 And they take their kids with them.

 For eight years I didn’t get it.
 An Arizona girl transplanted to Texas, I never felt the need to migrate to warmer climates; I already lived there.
 But, by adopting the Show-Me state as my new home, I’ve been reacquainted with the seasons, and after this particular year – the year of the interminable winter in which the world descended into an icy kind of hell, a frozen apocalypse with subzero temperatures, biting winds, ice storms and snow day upon snow day upon snow day – I got it.

 “I’m so cold!
 I haven’t been warm in months,” I said to my friend Jane in Phoenix, who at that moment was sitting on her patio shaded by palm trees, enjoying a perfect 75 degrees.
 “I can’t wait to feel the sun on my face again.”

 I pictured myself lying on soft sand, nearly lifeless, basking in the golden rays like a reptile sunning on a rock.

 “You’re going to be gone how long?” she asked.

 “Nine days.
 Granted, it’s four long days of driving, but five full days of camping right across from the beach.
 South Padre, baby.
 Kicking back at the KOA!”